 Step Off!
 Magazine: So paint a picture, when you do move out here what are cats listening to out here on the West Coast in 86′?

-Blame One: Well, of course me already being a little Hip-Hop Head I’m looking for other people that are listening to Rap, but most people didn’t.
+Blame One: Well, of course, me already being a little Hip-Hop Head I’m looking for other people that are listening to Rap, but most people didn’t.
 I actually found that out pretty quickly, especially when I started skateboarding.
 This place we’re at actually use to be a skate shop called ‘Avalon Bay’ when I first moved out here.
 So everybody would come down here, professional skateboarders like Danny Way.
 When I was in the seventh grade Danny Way was like one of the biggest skateboarders in the world, he was in eighth grade when I was in seventh at school my school right here.
 So everybody use to skate the cavalry chapel, this church spot and that was like the local hub.
 But the thing is everybody use to make fun of me for listening to Rap, so all the skater kids would be saying, like a lot of times it would be very racial stuff said and ignorant things said and I would have to basically fight my way into being who I already was.
 But, I did find a group of people that I adapted to and that adapted to me that listened and had the same interests.
-However, the culture was very different at that time because especially on the West Coast it (Hip-Hop) was just kind of coming into being accepted whereas on the East Baltimore was close enough to New York where it was already a huge thing.
+However, the culture was very different at that time because especially on the West Coast it (Hip-Hop) was just kind of coming into being accepted whereas on the east coast Baltimore was close enough to New York where it was already a huge thing.
 Whereas out here, I’m sure in L.A. it was definitely different but out here I would go to the Oceanside Swap meet and they would have mixtapes of all the L.A.
 DJs like Dre would have mixtapes, one of the older SD DJs, DJ Jam I use to buy his mixtapes down there to and I would talk to him.
 It’s a trip, that cat’s been around for a long time!
-So basically at the end of the day it was a huge culture shock because a lot of people just weren’t really listening to Rap at the time and not only were they not listening to it but, they were sort of pushing it away.
+So basically at the end of the day, it was a huge culture shock because a lot of people just weren’t really listening to Rap at the time and not only were they not listening to it but, they were sort of pushing it away.
 So it was a tough climate to adapt to for sure.

 Step Off!
 Magazine: It’s kind of funny how now Hip-Hop is such a big part of the skate culture now thirty years later and how in a sense the tables have kind of turned actually.